Skipperlla/react-native-design-architecture/README.md

 eas build --profile development
 ```

 Once the build is complete, you can find the `.apk` and `.ipa` files in the main directory.
-You can find more information about this in [documentation](https://docs.expo.dev/build-reference/).
+You can find more information about this in [Android](https://docs.expo.dev/build-reference/apk/) and [iOS](https://docs.expo.dev/build-reference/simulators/).

 Remove comments from the `eas-preview.yml` file and make it active.